Who is the Data Controller for the information I provide?

 If you wish to contact us in relation to any of your information rights, please contact the councils Data Protection Officer at firstname.lastname@example.org

 If you wish to complain about how your personal information has been handled by Sandwell Metropolitan Borough Council please contact the councils Data Protection Officer in the first instance using the details above.
-If you are not satisfied you can complain to the Information Commissioner’s Office at: The Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF, Tel: 0303 123 1113 or you can visit their website at ico.org.uk.
+If you are not satisfied you can complain to the Information Commissioner’s Office at: The Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF, Tel: 0303 123 1113 or you can visit the ICO website.